ampl/ampl.github.io/docs/source/solvers/highs/options.md

 cvt:mip:eps (cvt:cmp:eps)
       Tolerance for strict comparison of continuous variables for MIP.
 Ensure larger than the solver's feasibility tolerance.

+cvt:names (names, modelnames)
+      Whether to read or generate variable / constraint / objective names:

+      0 - No names
+      1 - Only provide names if at least one of .col / .row name files was written by AMPL (AMPL options auxfiles, <solver>_auxfiles) 2 - Read names from AMPL, but provide generic names otherwise 3 - Provide generic names.

 cvt:plapprox:domain (plapprox:domain, plapproxdomain)
       For piecewise-linear approximated functions, both arguments and result